lydializhenzhenemory/cs370/README.md

 ```

 # setup:
+Note: While the end user will access everything front to back (i.e. url->frontend->backend->database), it is recommended to do the setup back to front (database->backend->frontend->url) as each step requires information from the previous one.

 ## Cloudfare (optional)
 ### Create account
-Head to https://www.cloudflare.com/ and create an account
+Head to [Cloudfare](https://www.cloudflare.com/ ) and create an account
 ### Search for and purchase domain
 Once you have an account, navigate to 'Domain Registeration' to purchase your domain
 ### Add firebase-provided ip to Type A and Type TXT DNS Records